-The U.S. Court of Appeals for the Ninth Circuit affirmed the decision of the U.S. District Court for the Eastern District of Wisconsin’s ruling granting summary judgment to the Oneida Tribe of Indians of Wisconsin (“Tribe”) and the third-party defendant United States of America.
+The U.S. Court of Appeals for the Seventh Circuit affirmed the U.S. District Court for the Eastern District of Wisconsin’s ruling granting summary judgment to the Oneida Tribe of Indians of Wisconsin (“Tribe”) and the third-party defendant United States of America.
 Read more.

 If you have a hot news item that you would like posted, please send it to Sorell Negro at email@example.com.

 You can visit the archived news articles here.

 San Diego Implements Drought Response Plan - 2/23/14